stompgem/stomp/examples/ssl/SSL.md

 * Expect connection failure (broker must be sent a valid client certificate).

-### Use Case 3 - Authentification by broker, no authentification by  broker
+### Use Case 3 - Authentification by broker, no authentification by client

 Subcase A - When your broker does _not_ require client authentication: